MDobrinski/COMSC_1033_HW_10_MathGame_2B-src/README.md

 # Homework Assignment Number 10
 This homework assignment is to write a program and use the Git-SCM to track program development.
 The programing problem is to modify the math game program from homework 6 to use methods, for loops, and arrays.
 Since the solution used for homework 6 already uses methods and for loops the program was modified to generate four rounds each of addition, subtraction, multiplication, and division problems.
 The player will receive points for each correct answer and they will lose points for incorrect answers.
 Each time the player answers correctly the difficulty of the problems will be increased and if they answer incorrectly the difficulty of the problems will be decreased.
 When the type of math problem is changed the difficulty level is reset to 1 to start the next set problems.
 The code for the program solution is below in three code sections, one for each of the java files.
 Following the code sections is some sample output for the program.
-The programming solution is also available on GitHub at           (https://github.com/MDobrinski/COMSC_1033_HW_9_Math_Game_2/releases/).
-The release used for the homework assignment is v1.0.0.
+The programming solution is also available on GitHub at           (https://github.com/MDobrinski/COMSC_1033_HW_10_MathGame_2B-src.git).

 The program consists of three classes, COMSC_1033_HW_9_Math_Game_2.java, Player.java, and MyRandoms.java.
 The file COMSC_1033_HW_9_Math_Game_2 .java contains the main method as well as four other methods.
 The Player.java file contains the methods needed to create Player objects used in the main program and the MyRandoms.java file contains methods used to generate various random numbers.